About our Department

 - to provide students with high quality major or minor programs in French, German, and Spanish;

 - to provide students with significant exposure to those less-commonly taught languages identified as central to the university's mission;

-- to provide foreign language students with those necessary professional skills and experiences which will enable productive employment in foreign-language related areas after completion of the undergraduate degree;
+- to provide world language and culture students with those necessary professional skills and experiences which will enable productive employment in world language related areas after completion of the undergraduate degree;

-- to collaborate and interface productively with those professional and non-professional programs of study at the university which see foreign language competence as central to realizing their own distinctive education missions;
+- to collaborate and interface productively with those professional and non-professional programs of study at the university which see world language and culture competence as central to realizing their own distinctive education missions;

 - to cooperate in the identification of high quality study abroad programs which enable students to realize most fully their language competence through life experiences outside the United States; and

 - to provide those kinds of liberal arts and sciences-based learning experiences which enhance the university's primary function, that of developing graduates who:

 - a) possess open, resilient, and ceaselessly inquiring minds;

 - b) are able to think, to create and to analyze critically facts, attitudes, and values;

 - c) have developed a high degree of awareness of and sensitivity to cultural diversity both at the national and international levels; and